 As you can see, the rules for effective dates are complicated, and often vary greatly depending on the particular aspects of a veteran’s claim.
-They are also something that the VA gets wrong often, so it is always important to check the effective date of an award for benefits in order to make sure you are getting all the compensation to which you are entitled.
+Because of this complexity, the VA gets effective dates wrong more often than they’d like to admit, so it is always important to check the effective date of an award for benefits in order to make sure you are getting all the compensation to which you are entitled.

 If you do not believe that the effective date for your disability benefits matches your circumstances, contact the team at Hill & Ponton for help with your VA claim.
 Our legal experts specialize in social security and veterans law, so you can receive appropriate disability compensation and veterans benefits.

 We are sorry that this post was not as useful for you!